stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * We assume that image data is stored as bytes.

-* We reuse the _layout_ specify the structure of the image data.
+* We reuse the _layout_ class to specify the structure of the image data.

-* The purpose of the _mapping_ string is covered below.

 Later we will load the image data to the hardware as a `Bufferable` object - we add a new helper to wrap the byte-array of the image: